cccswann/cccswann/README.md

 I'm passionate about learning; nothing beats the feeling of gaining insight on concepts that I originally found challenging or complex.
 I'm continuously striving to build and maintain software that benefits others.

 🗻  I love languages!
-My current focus is Japanese (JLPT N1 2022), but I've studied Tagalog, Spanish, and Modern Greek. \
+My current focus is Japanese (JLPT N1 2022), but I've also studied Tagalog, Spanish, and Modern Greek. \
-⚡  A hobby project that I'm currently working on is a 6502 microprocessor-based breadboard computer. \
+⚡  A hobby project that I'm working on is a 6502 microprocessor-based breadboard computer. \
 ⌨️  I build custom keyboards in my free time.

 <p align="center">